-A life insurance policy refers to a policy which pays out an agreed lump sum to a specified person in the event of your death (i.e. partner, dependents etc.) The amount in which you will be covered and the length of the policy is agreed with the insurance provider from the outset.
+A life insurance policy refers to a policy which pays out an agreed lump sum to a specified person in the event of your death (i.e. partner, dependents etc.) The amount in which you will be covered is agreed with the provider.
+In addition, the length of the policy is agreed with the insurance provider from the outset.

-For example, if you decide to take out life cover for €450,000 over a 20 year term it can mean that in the unfortunate event of your untimely death, your dependents will receive the amount quoted above from your insurance provider.
+For example, you decide to take out life cover for €450,000 over a 20 year term.
+It can mean that in the unfortunate event of your untimely death, your dependents will receive the amount quoted above.
+The money is from your insurance provider.

 How important is it to get a life insurance policy?